Chargent Connector

 Previously, Chargent offered three different package types, all of which required a slightly different configuration on the FormAssembly side.
 If you are using Chargent’s legacy Opportunities or Cases packages, which stopped being distributed in 2017, the end of support for these packages is June 30, 2022.

-If you are using a legacy package and wish to switch to the Chargent Orders Package, you will only need to reload your Chargent connector after the migration and will not need to make further changes.
-However, you may need to make changes to the associated Salesforce connectors.
-The Opportunities Package requires the Salesforce connector to create, lookup, or update an Opportunity record, while the Cases Package requires the same for a Case record.
-These steps will no longer be required with the Chargent Orders package.
-Therefore, you can remove them if needed.
+If you are using a legacy package and wish to switch to the Chargent Orders Package, you will need to reload your Chargent Connector after the migration.
+Additionally, you may need to make changes to the associated Salesforce Connectors.
+The Opportunities Package requires the Salesforce Connector to create, lookup, or update an Opportunity record, while the Cases Package requires the same for a Case record.
+These steps will no longer be required with the Chargent Orders Package, so you may remove them.

 Salesforce Connector Setup

-As mentioned above, in addition to the Chargent connector, you will need to configure a Salesforce connector as well.
-Failure to add a Salesforce connector will result in an error and the inability to process payments.
+As mentioned above, in addition to the Chargent Connector, you will need to configure a Salesforce Connector.
+Failure to add a Salesforce Connector will result in an error and the inability to process payments.

-To begin, you should select the form you are working with and add the Salesforce connector into the Form Submitted section of the timeline.
-In the end, the Salesforce connector will need to be on top of the Chargent connector so that it will run prior to the Chargent connector.
+To begin, you should select the form you are working with and add the Salesforce Connector to the Form Submitted section of the timeline.
+The Salesforce Connector will need to be positioned before the Chargent Connector so that it will run prior to the Chargent Connector.

-Note: You should not create a transaction object in your Salesforce connector.
-The Chargent connector will create transactions once it is run.
-If you do have a transaction object set to be created from your Salesforce connector, this will most likely lead to duplicate transactions showing up in Salesforce.
+Note: Do not create a transaction object in your Salesforce Connector.
+The Chargent Connector will create transactions once it runs.
+A transaction object created from your Salesforce Connector will likely lead to duplicate transactions showing up in Salesforce.

 In addition to creating, updating, or looking up a record, you can add any additional steps to the connector that you would like to.